An innovative idea has been born out of a simple challenge - the need to borrow a lawn mower.

 “HYRA aims to bring the community together and assist in boosting the sharing economy.”

-Joshua and Athan received free mentoring from the Territory Government’s Department of Trade, Business and Innovation and a grant under the Business Innovation Support Initiatives program.
+Joshua and Athan received free mentoring from the Territory Government’s Department of Industry, Tourism and Trade and a grant under the Business Innovation Support Initiatives program.

 The young entrepreneurs also received help from the Darwin Innovation Hub.